Energy company reviews

 See whether Eon will save you money on energy – use Which?
 Switch to compare gas and electricity prices.

 Eon customer score

-Eon came joint 23rd out of the 30 energy companies, rated by 7,429 members of the public in the annual Which? customer survey.
-It ranks jointly with EDF Energy again this year, but they’re not the highest-ranked of the Big Six firms.
+Eon came joint-24th out of the 35 energy companies, rated by 7,355 members of the public in the annual Which? customer survey.
+It ranks jointly with E and SSE this year, ahead of British Gas and Scottish Power.